-Cash and cash equivalents Accounts receivable Trade and other payables Loans and debentures IAS 39 FVTPL Loans and receivable Amortized cost Other financial liabilities IFRS 9 FVTPL Amortized cost Amortized cost Amortized cost
+Cash and cash equivalents Accounts receivable Trade and other payables Loans and debentures IAS 39IFRS 9FVTPLFVTPLLoans and receivableAmortized costAmortized costAmortized costOther financial liabilitiesAmortized cost

 The adoption of this standard did not have a material impact on the Company's consolidated financial statements but resulted in certain additional disclosures.
 The carrying value and measurement of all financial instruments remains unchanged as at January 1, 2018 as a result of the adoption of the new standard.